fredneedsausername/ServerPhone/README.md

 <br>
 <br>
 ## Security
 I use `Socket` to ensure a secure communication, the server using an implementation of a self-signed certificate, so you have to know the server administrator and ask him to give you the certificate verification information.
 This is to protect the server from eavesdropping and MITM attacks, making all connections private.
-No need for a `SSLSocket`, since endpoint encryption in implemented manually in the certificat itself, which is simply a public/private key pair.
+No need for a `SSLSocket`, since endpoint encryption in implemented manually in the certificate itself, which is simply a public/private key pair.
 See the [First connection](#first-connection) section<br>
 <br>
 I don't even want to think about implementing a defense against DDoS attacks, and that is mainly for these reasons:
   - It requires cutting edge implementations of complex technologies, out of the bugdget of this project;
   - Data is privately transported between client and server, so no hacker can read it, and that is what matters.
 If this project will expand to the point that it will be used to run important services that could be the object of an attack, then the appropriate security measures will be surely implemented.
 To make a server generate a new certificate, a message with header title [`NEW_CERTIFICATE`](ServerTelefono/src/fredver/ioutils/HeaderTitle.java) is sent (see the [Header titles](#header-titles) section), and an answer with the new key is sent.
 At restarting, the server will use the new key.

 <br>
 <br>